Van Rooyen credits strong leadership for Lions’ narrow victory

 Lions skipper Francke Horn praised his team’s resolve after they were reduced to 14 men.

-“We scrummed with seven players, stopped mauls five vs seven and worked hard to get width,” he said.
+“We scrummed with seven players, stopped mauls five against seven and worked hard to get width,” he said.
 “The belief was always there.

 Ox Nche 🆚 Asenathi Ntlabakanye— SuperSport Rugby (@SSRugby) January 5, 2026